rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 {% include _toc.html %}

-Understanding metrics over time is a fundamental skill.
+Understanding the trend of numbers over time is a fundamental skill.
+That's why it's taught in elementary school.

 > "Those who don't know history are doomed to repeat it." -- Edmund Burke